 Alzheimer's and Isolation: What Are the Risks?

 This is why aging in place is not for everybody.
-The U.S. Centers for Disease Control and Prevention defines aging in place as "the ability to live in one's own home and community safely, independently, and comfortably, regardless of age, income, or ability level."
+The U.S. Centers for Disease Control and Prevention defines aging in place as, "the ability to live in one's own home and community safely, independently, and comfortably, regardless of age, income, or ability level."

-It may mean lower monthly costs in contrast to staying in an assisted living facility.
-But, the costs of being lonely, isolated and failing health are dangerous.
+It may mean lower monthly costs in contrast to staying in an assisted living facility, but the costs of being lonely, isolated and failing health are dangerous.
 Careful and thorough planning must be done if a senior wants to age in place.

-The Fear of Getting Injured
+1. The Fear of Getting Injured

 Statistics show that falls remain the number one cause of fatal injury among seniors.
 Experiencing a fall can change an older adult’s life in a moment.
 An injury caused by a fall can have a great impact on a senior’s life.

-Being Diagnosed with Alzheimer's
+2. Being Diagnosed With Alzheimer's

-Some of them do receive proper treatment.
-But, the impact of having a chronic illness extends beyond the physical aspect of the senior’s being.
+This is when aging in one’s own home becomes more of isolating in place.
+Some do receive proper treatment, but the impact of having a chronic illness extends beyond the physical aspect of a senior’s being.
 It can take a toll on on the senior’s emotional health.

 This is true especially if the illness hinders them from doing activities they used to enjoy.
-Frustration sets in thereby making them prone to isolation.
+Frustration sets in, thereby making them prone to isolation.

-Living in a Not Senior-Friendly Community
+3. Lacking a Senior-Friendly Community

 Living in big cities where they have to cross wide streets or walk long distances to a bus stop can be difficult.
 It might be difficult for them to use the stairs and get to the subway.
-As a result, they would rather stay in their own homes.
+As a result, they might rather stay in their own homes.

-Being Widowed or Divorced
+4. Being Widowed or Divorced

 Aging in place can equal loneliness.
 This is true especially for seniors who have been widowed or divorced for some time.